alphagov/forms/design/prototype-version-6/README.md

 ![Enter the confirmation code.
 Screenshot](screenshots/017-Enter-the-confirmation-code.png) *Page headed “Enter the confirmation code” which also acts as the label for a text input underneath.*

-There is a link under the input, “Send a new confirmation code to provided.email@department.gov.uk” which lets a form creator request a new code if the previously sent one is out of date, or has not been received.
+There is a link under the input, which says: “Send a new confirmation code to provided.email@department.gov.uk”.
+This lets a form creator request a new code if the one sent previously is out of date, or has not been received.

-Finally is a green “Continue” button.
+Finally, there is a green “Continue” button.

 #### Email address confirmed